petaverse-cloud/pv-docs-site/docs/privacy-policy.md

 + Other purposes with your consent and authorization.
 The above are some purposes for using your personal information, and additional situations as described at the time of collection.

 ### Research and Development
 We may use pet info for research and development to analyze and improve services.
-Through data analysis, we understand pets' health better.
-Aggregating data like heart rate, steps, activity, with factors like breed, age, gender, we create pet data reports.
-Committed to providing deeper insights, contributing to service analysis and improvement for targeted pet health management.
+Through data analysis, we understand pets' habit better.
+Aggregating data like pulse, steps, activity, with factors like breed, age, gender, we create pet data reports.
+Committed to providing deeper insights, contributing to service analysis and improvement for targeted pet habit management.

 ### Marketing and Advertising
 We, our service providers, and third-party advertising partners may collect and use your personal information for marketing and advertising purposes: